 When a thought arises in the mind, at first, it usually does not have much power.
 With a little effort on your part, you can ignore it.
 However, if you choose to allow this thought to stay in your mind, it will gain power and become the focal point of your attention.

-If you continue pour the energy of your attention into it, gradually, thinking about fear will turn into a habit.
-This will affect adversely your behavior and your expectations.
+If you continue to pour the energy of your attention into fearful thoughts, gradually, thinking about fear will turn into a habit.
+This will adversely affect your behavior and your expectations.
 You might become negative, and lose courage and motivation.

-As you continue to focus on the thoughts of fear, your mind will start thinking on all kinds of disastrous scenarios, increasing your fears, and making you believe that there is no solution to your problem.
+If you don’t strive to stop focusing your attention on fearful thoughts, your mind will start thinking on all kinds of disastrous scenarios, increasing your fears, and making you believe that there is no solution to your problem.

 Gradually, the fears will take control of your mind, behavior and actions, and consequently, you would start acting in such a way as to make your fears come true.
 Is this something that you want?
 I am sure you don’t.